As a landlord, you’re likely contemplating whether furnishing your rental space leads to attracting more renters.

 Since a wide demographic can be targeted for furnished rentals, you have more marketing opportunities.
 You can aim at vacationers or choose to serve students and professionals if your rental is near the central business district area.

-The following are some disadvantages of renting out a furnished unit:
+The following are some disadvantages of renting out a furnished rental:

 Requires Sizable Initial Investment

-In addition to overseeing property maintenance, you also need to perform routine inspections of your furnishing to determine if they need to be repaired or replaced.
+In addition to overseeing property maintenance, a landlord also needs to perform routine inspections of your furnishings to determine if they need to be repaired or replaced.
 In case there’s minor damage, you can promptly have it fixed to avoid costly repairs in the future.

-Since you’re investing in furnishing your rental, you want to protect them through preventive maintenance.
+Since you’re investing in furniture for your rental, you want to protect them through preventive maintenance.
 It’s also recommended to include a clause in your leasing agreement on the subject of addressing tenant-incurred damages.

 Renters are Looking to Occupy for a Short Duration

-Your furnished rental is bound to attract residents that plan on staying less than a year in your unit.
-As a result, you need to double down on your marketing efforts.
+Your furnished rental is bound to attract residents who plan on staying less than a year in your unit.
+As a result, you need to double down on your marketing efforts

 Students are likely moving out when the school year ends.
 Professionals will also move back once their contracts in the area are completed.
 While you charge to earn more from the short-term tenancy, you need to have short vacancies or preferably, no vacancies to maximize your rental income.